zebateira/react-use-system-theme/README.md

 ### Values

 The values can be either `dark`, `light` or `null` if the system has no preference for the theme.

+### SSR

+Value will be `undefined`, so you can choose which default theme you want to use before we are able to detect the theme.

+## Why do you need this?

+Initially, support for dark mode apps have been implemented by adding a simple toggle in some settings.
+Additionally, some apps have started to support another option "System Default": this is great because the user does not have to change all the apps theme constantly, instead, just change the system theme (mac/windows/linux/android/ios) in one place, and all the apps should change it's theme.

+This react hook allows get the currently active system theme and to also subscribe to the theme changes in order to allow the ui to update to the new theme.

+Usually, the CSS support for this using the media query `(prefers-color-scheme: light)` would be enough, but for `CSS-in-JS` solutions, you probably are getting the theme settings from a js object, so if we can simply use one theme object (`theme.light`/`theme.dark`) given the users system defined theme, we can make our styles simpler.

+**Disclaimer**: Browser support for [`prefers-color-scheme` is coming along really well](https://caniuse.com/#feat=prefers-color-scheme), but still, this is an experimental feature: use it wisely!

 ## Tests